josemzr/protonvpn-natpmp-docker/README.md

 The purpose of the container is to spit out the port numbers to put in your other applications like a BitTorrent client.

-This process is detailed in Proton's support article here: https://protonvpn.com/support/port-forwarding-manual-setup This container runs a bash script based on the reference support article in a loop.
+This process is detailed in Proton's support article here: https://protonvpn.com/support/port-forwarding-manual-setup